temichus/scylladb/README.md

 # Install Scylla CCM, using pip ensures it will be installed *into* the
 # virtualenv (setup.py does a global install by default).
 cd /path/to/scylla-ccm
 pip install .

-# Install sstable-tools, using pip ensures it will be installed *into* the
-# virtualenv (setup.py does a global install by default).
-cd /path/to/sstable-tools
-pip install .
 ```